emrebstc/FPGA-Sobel-Edge-Detection-Pipeline-with-VHDL-Simulation-Benchmark/README.md

 6. Run the tb_image_processor testbench again.

 7. Your output_image_data.txt will be generated in "EdgeDetectionProcessor/EdgeDetectionProcessor.sim/sim_1/behav/xsim/"

+8. Delete last 200 line on your output_image_data.txt

-8. Copy and paste that .txt file to your python path.
+9. Copy and paste that .txt file to your python path.

-9. Run txt_to_rgb.py it will generate "image_processed.jpg" in your python path.
+10. Run txt_to_rgb.py it will generate "image_processed.jpg" in your python path.

-10. Done
+11. Done

+# Note: if you want to generate different resolutions like 256x256 or something else just edit "line_buffer.vhd" and change 1023 value to 255 for 256x256 resolution.

 # The design consists of three main stages:
 1)RGB to Grayscale Converter: Converts 24-bit RGB data into 8-bit luminance values.